Quasi-Gorensteinness of extended Rees algebras: Results on the a -invariant and the core of an ideal

-Let $R$ be a local ring and $I$ an $R$-ideal.
-Since the extended Rees algebra $R[It,t^{-1}]$ depends not only on the ring $R$, but also on the ideal $I$, it is interesting to see which properties of the ideal $I$ can be deduced if $R[It,t^{-1}]$ is quasi-Gorenstein.
-In this section, we compute the core of powers of an ideal $I$ when $R[It,t^{-1}]$ is quasi-Gorenstein.
+Let $R$ be a Noetherian local ring and $I$ an $R$-ideal.
+In this section, we present results on the core of powers of an ideal $I$ and the \textbf{a}-invariant of the extended Rees algebras when the extended Rees algebra $R[It,t^{-1}]$ is quasi-Gorenstein.

 \begin{thm} Let $(R,\m)$ be a Cohen-Macaulay local ring having a canonical module and $\kk = R/ \m$.
 Let $I$ be an $\m$-primary ideal.
 Assume that $R[It,t^{-1}]$ is quasi-Gorenstein and either characteristic of $\kk$ is zero or greater than $r(I)$.
 Let $a := a(R[It,t^{-1}])$ be the \textbf{a}-invariant of $R[It,t^{-1}]$.
 Then $\core(I^u) = I^{du + a}$ for all $u \in \mathbb{Z}$. \begin{proof} We may assume that the residue field is infinite.
 Let $J$ be a minimal reduction of $I$ with $r := r_J(I) = r(I)$.
 Fix a minimal generating set $x_1, \dots, x_d$ of $J$ where $d = \dim R$.
 Let $J' = J^{[u]} := ( x_1^u, \dots, x_d^u )$ and $I' = I^u$.
 Then $J'$ is a minimal reduction of $I'$.
 By \cite[Theorem 4.5]{PU05} $\core (I) = J^{n+1}:I^n$ for $n \ge r(I)$.
 We compute the core of $I'$.
 We use \cite[Lemma 2.2]{PUV07} which shows $J^{n + 1}: I^n = J^{[n]} : I^{dn}$ for $n \gg 0$ in our setting.
-For $n \gg 0$ one has
+For $n \gg 0$, one has

 where the last equality follows from \Cref{HKU4.1}(b). \end{proof} \end{thm}